eurozulu/pools/README.md

-# pools
+# Pools
-A non blocking queue
+## A non blocking queue
+Pools is a queue which supports multiple, concurant connections, either adding or pulling from the queue.